 The Schola Artis Pro Vobis born from an idea of Rino Della Bina, former Director of multinational companies now retired.
 Art lover and friend of numerous Artists from all over the world.
-The Schola Artis Pro Vobis, the only place in UMBRIA, the green heart of Italy, to offer courses in sculpting the pink stone of Assisi and Carrara marble, but also in the ancient techniques “OF LOST WAX” sculpture, FRESCO painting, artististic STAINED GLASS, Roman byzantine and modern MOSAIC, Painting, Watercolour and wire and paper maché SCULPTURE.
+The Schola Artis Pro Vobis, the only place in UMBRIA, the green heart of Italy, to offer courses in sculpting the pink stone of Assisi and Carrara marble, but also in the ancient techniques of FRESCO painting, artististic STAINED GLASS, Roman byzantine and modern MOSAIC Painting, Watercolour and wire and paper maché SCULPTURE.

 “The unbroken productivity that from the middle of the nineteenth century has continued until the present day is proof of the sensitivity, intuition and ability inherited and enriched by a feminine presence which, with great respect, has preserved the practices and devotion of a bygone era.”

 (A. Girolamini, La carta, il fuoco, il vetro, 2001).

 The Moretti Caselli Studio was officially founded in 1858 when Francesco Moretti began research into early glass-painting techniques for a commission by the Todi Cathedral.
 In 1862 a fullyequipped workshop was set up in the former convent of San Domenico in Perugia.